Lockout (industry): Australia

+Canada

+On August 15, 2005, 5,500 employees of the Canadian Broadcasting Corporation, a Canadian public broadcaster were locked out by CEO Robert Rabinovitch in a dispute over future hiring practices.
+While services continued during the lockout, programming consisted mainly of repeats, with news coverage being provided by the BBC on TV and wire-service feeds on radio.
+The lock-out ended on October 11, 2005.

+In August 2025, Dalhousie University in Halifax, Nova Scotia became the first U15 institution in Canada to initiate a lockout against Dalhousie Faculty Association (DFA), the university's faculty labour union, several days before the union was able to complete their vote on the university's final offer.
+The university claimed that they did not the financial capacity to have their wages keep up with inflation; whereas the union claimed that the university favoured spending on infrastructure such as a new sports arena over paying their employees a fair wage.

 Denmark

 On 2 April 2013, the Danish Union of Teachers (Danmarks Lærerforening) and the National Union of Municipalities (Kommunernes Landsforening) declared a lockout for more than 60,000 primary school teachers across the country.
 Over 600,000 students were also affected by the lockout and could not go to school.

 The dispute was about whether teachers should have extra working time, as the Local Government Association (KL) wanted.
 The Danish Union of Teachers (DFL) was against it and could not find a solution.
 After 24 days of being locked out, the teachers lost the labour dispute on 25 April 2013, with a government intervention to end the lockout.
-The government chose to apply all of KL's main demands, and the teachers got a small wage increase as compensation.
+The government chose to apply all of KL's main demands, and the teachers received a small wage increase as compensation.

 Lock-in

 The term lock-in refers to the practice of physically preventing workers from leaving a workplace.
-In most jurisdictions, it is illegal, but it is occasionally reported, especially in some developing countries.

-Lock-ins should not be confused with a sitdown strike, like the Flint sit-down strike between the United Automobile Workers and General Motors Corporation.

-More recently, lock-ins have been carried out by employees against management, which have been labeled 'bossnapping' by the mainstream media.
+More recently, lock-ins have been carried out by employees against management, which have been labeled 'bossnapping' by the media.
 In France during March 2009, 3M's national manager was locked in his office for 24 hours by employees in a dispute over redundancies.
 The following month, union employees of a call center managed by Synovate in Auckland locked the front doors of the office, in response to management locking them out.
-Such practices bear some resemblance to the gherao in India.
-It is also caused by disagreement between employer and employees in a certain department.